Suppression of shear ionic motions in bismuth by coupling with large-amplitude internal displacement

 \subsection{Coherent $E_g$ Phonon}

-We first measure anisotropic component of the TR signals $\Delta R_{eo}$ to examine the pump fluence-dependence of the $E_g$ phonons.
-Figure~\ref{FEg}(a) shows the anisotropic TR signals for selected absorbed fluences $F_\text{abs}\equiv F(1-R)$, with $F$ and $R$ being the incident pump fluence and the reflectivity of Bi for the 800-nm light.
-The pump polarization is set to be parallel to the [11$\overline{2}$0] crystalline axis to maximize the $E_g$ phonon contribution \cite{Ishioka2006}, and the probe is polarized at $\sim45^\circ$ to it for the anisotropic detection.
-At the minimum fluence of $F_\text{abs}=0.13$\,mJ/cm$^2$ the TR signal shows a negative spike at $t=0$ followed by a periodic modulation predominantly due to the $E_g$ phonon at 2 THz.
-Fast Fourier transform (FFT) spectrum in Fig.~\ref{FEg}(b) shows a small $A_{1g}$ peak at 3 THz due to the imperfect optical polarization in addition to the intense $E_g$ peak.
-As the fluence is increased, the $E_g$ peak is broadened and redshifted, in agreement with the prior TR study \cite{Misochko2007}.
-Meanwhile the $A_{1g}$ peak grows and eventually becomes as distinct as the $E_g$ peak, whereas a smaller peak, possibly a difference-combination mode between the $A_{1g}$ and $E_g$ \cite{Ishioka2006, Misochko2007}, emerges at $\sim$1\,THz.
-Above $F_\text{abs}=5$\,mJ/cm$^2$) the baseline of the signal starts to exhibit large fluctuation in the middle of the slow scan of the time delay.
+We first examine the $E_g$ phonon dynamics in the anisotropic detection scheme.
+Figure~\ref{FEg}(a) shows the anisotropic TR signals $\Delta R_{eo}$ at selected incident fluences $F_\text{inc}$.
+Here the pump polarization is set to be parallel to the [11$\overline{2}$0] crystalline axis to maximize the $E_g$ phonon contribution, and the probe is polarized at $\sim45^\circ$ to it for the anisotropic detection \cite{Ishioka2006}.
+At the minimum fluence of $F_\text{inc}=0.40$\,mJ/cm$^2$ the TR signal shows a negative spike at $t=0$, followed by a periodic modulation predominantly due to the $E_g$ phonon at $\sim$2\,THz.
+Fast Fourier transform (FFT) spectrum in Fig.~\ref{FEg}(b) shows a small $A_{1g}$ peak at 3\,THz as well, however, due to the imperfect optical polarization in the experiments.
+As the fluence is increased, the $E_g$ peak is broadened and redshifted, in agreement with the prior TR studies \cite{Misochko2006, Misochko2007}.
+Meanwhile the $A_{1g}$ peak grows with fluence and eventually becomes higher than the $E_g$ peak.
+At the maximum fluence examined ($F_\text{inc}=16$\,mJ/cm$^2$) the baseline of the signal starts to exhibit large fluctuation in the middle of the slow scan of the time delay.
 We check if the exposure to the maximum fluence caused an irreversible damage on the sample surface by measuring the same spot measured at a low fluence.
 The obtained signal is as noiseless as that from a fresh spot, the $E_g$ amplitude before and after the exposure is comparable, and the $A_{1g}$ mode becomes smaller than the $E_g$ again.
 The results indicate that no significant irreversible damage such as melting was induced during the exposure, and that the enhancement of the $A_{1g}$ mode during the exposure is a transient phenomenon.

-To quantitatively analyze the fluence-dependence of the coherent $E_g$ phonons we fit the oscillatory component of the anisotropic TR signals can be reasonably fitted to the sum of two damped harmonic functions:
+To quantitatively analyze the fluence-dependence of the coherent $E_g$ phonons we fit the oscillatory component of the time-domain TR signals to the sum of two damped harmonic functions: